nofusscomputing/centurion_erp/docs/projects/centurion_erp/user/itam/software.md

 !!! note
     Usage of this feature requires that you have been granted in addition to the software permissions, the relevant `feature_flag` permissions.

 Within this tab, you will be able to view which organizations have had feature flagging enabled for this software.
-In addition the `deployments` column shows how many unique deployments have fetched feature flags since midnight.
+In addition the `deployments` column shows how many unique deployments have fetched feature flags within the last 24-hours.